caffeinery/coffea/README.md

 ## Events

-Events are a central concept in coffea.
+Events are the central concept in coffea.
 They have a certain structure (object with a `type` key):

 ```js
 {